broadinstitute/workbench-libs/CONTRIBUTING.md

 ## Publishing

-Travis automatically builds Scala 2.12 and 2.13 versions of these libraries and publishes them to [Artifactory](https://broadinstitute.jfrog.io/broadinstitute/webapp/#/artifacts/browse/tree/General/libs-release-local/org/broadinstitute/dsde/workbench/).
+Travis automatically builds Scala 2.12 and 2.13 versions of these libraries and publishes them to [Google Artifact Registry](https://console.cloud.google.com/artifacts/maven/dsp-artifact-registry/us-central1/libs-release-standard).
 Commits to any other branch than develop will be labelled `<version>-<githash>-SNAP`; commits to develop will be labelled `<version>-<githash>`.
 In both cases, the `<githash>` is the first 7 characters of the commit hash.
 You probably shouldn't be using `-SNAP` versions in downstream code.